top-kat/rest-test/README.md

 This package is used in production code but ⚠️ **open sourcing is in progress** ⚠️.
 Please feel free to get in touch if you are interrested (via creating an issue for example)

-# start
+# Installation

+You have to install bun for it to work

-Here is the start script in package.json
+Here is an example start script in package.json

 ```
 rest-test --configPath=./path/to/my/config --testFlowPath=./path/to/my/test/flow